Tyler-Edwards-E/Undergraduate-Coursework/README.md

 # Godel-s-Undecidability-Theorem
-Coursework from a discrete math programming course.
+Exercises from a discrete math programming textbook.